ion2014/indexing-wzyken1102/README.md

 make
 ```

+We included some initial test data in your repo so you don't need to run this.
-To generate the test data:
+However, if you need to generate the test data, you'll need Python3 and Pandas
+and run:

 ```bash
 make data